robodiff/robodiff/README.md

 The first & last design attempts will be visualized to the screen.

+## Visualization.

+If the design attempts are not visualized to the screen, there is a backup method for seeing your designs.

+1. Make sure you have matplotlib installed: https://matplotlib.org/stable/users/installing/index.html

 ## Running other examples.
 To run other demos, add the `--local_selection <a,...>` flag.
 Available options are: